CumulusNetworks/docs/content/cumulus-linux/Layer-3/Open-Shortest-Path-First-v3---OSPFv3.md

 author: Cumulus Networks
 weight: 183
 aliases:
- - /display/CL37/Open-Shortest-Path-First-v3---OSPFv3
+ - /display/DOCS/Open+Shortest+Path+First+v3+OSPFv3
  - /pages/viewpage.action?pageId=8362924
 pageID: 8362924
 product: Cumulus Linux
 version: 3.7.7
-imgData: cumulus-linux-377
+imgData: cumulus-linux
-siteSlug: cumulus-linux-377
+siteSlug: cumulus-linux
 ---
 OSPFv3 is a revised version of OSPFv2 to support the IPv6 address family.
-Refer to [Open Shortest Path First (OSPF) Protocol](/version/cumulus-linux-377/Layer-3/Open-Shortest-Path-First---OSPF) for a discussion on the basic concepts, which remain the same between the two versions.
+Refer to [Open Shortest Path First (OSPF) Protocol](/cumulus-linux/Layer-3/Open-Shortest-Path-First-OSPF) for a discussion on the basic concepts, which remain the same between the two versions.

 OSPFv3 has changed the formatting in some of the packets and LSAs either as a necessity to support IPv6 or to improve the protocol behavior based